monis256/ottawa-recreation-reservation/README.md

 }
 ```

-- `name (str)` - is the name of a facility
+- `name (str)`: The name of the facility
-- `home (str)` - facility's homepage where you can find a schedule
+- `home (str)`: The homepage of the facility where you can find the schedule
-- `link (str)` - booking page for a facility
+- `link (str)`: The booking page for the facility
-- `activity_button (str)` - the exact name of a button to be used for booking (be careful with that and use the proper name)
+- `activity_button (str)`: The exact name of the button to be clicked for booking.
+Make sure to use the correct name
-- `schedule[] (list)` - list of schedules
+- `schedule[] (list)`: A list of schedules
-- `day (int)` - day of the week in ISO format (Monday - 1, Sunday - 7)
+- `day (int)`: The day of the week in ISO format (Monday - 1, Sunday - 7)
-- `starting_time (str)` - starting time for the activity
+- `starting_time (str)`: The starting time for the activity
-- `follow (bool)` - if `true` then we want to book this facility, if `false` - skipping
+- `follow (bool)`: If set to `true`, the script will attempt to book this facility.
+Set it to `false` to skip

 ## Prerequisites

-Before running the script, we have to prepare our environment variables with some confidential data.
+Before running the script, you need to set up some environment variables containing confidential data.

-There are two ways to do that: use a `.env` file or environment variables set manually (e.g. `export EMAIL=bla@blah.com`).
+There are two ways to accomplish this: using a `.env` file or manually setting environment variables (e.g., `export EMAIL=bla@blah.com`).
-The first approach is good for running the script manually on the local machine and the second is to run on CI/CD.
+The first approach is suitable for running the script manually on your local machine, while the second approach is intended for CI/CD environments.

-The content of `.env` (or env vars in your CI/CD system) should have these variables, they are mandatory:
+The content of the `.env` file (or the environment variables in your CI/CD system) should include the following mandatory variables:

 ```ini
 PHONE_NUMBER="234567890"